-It is the candidate's responsibility to be aware of all certification and RTP requirements, other relevant information and deadlines.
-It is the candidate's responsibility to maintain a record of all receipts and essential documentation.
+It is the Candidate's responsibility to be aware of all certification and RTP requirements, other relevant information and deadlines.
+It is the Candidate's responsibility to maintain a record of all receipts and essential documentation.

-8.E CLINICAL MILESTONES FOR ONCOLOGY RESIDENTS
+9.E CLINICAL MILESTONES FOR ONCOLOGY RESIDENTS

-8.E.1 CLINICAL MILESTONES FOR FIRST-YEAR ONCOLOGY RESIDENTS
+9.E.1 CLINICAL MILESTONES FOR FIRST-YEAR ONCOLOGY RESIDENTS

-- Develop a basic understanding of cancer biology, chemotherapeutics, and cancer patient care. - Manage clinical aspects of internal medicine and oncology patients effectively. - Understand safe handling practices for chemotherapy in veterinary oncology practice to a level sufficient to inform other clinicians and support staff. - Co-manage radiation oncology and surgical oncology patients with their respective specialty clinicians effectively. - Communicate effectively and clearly to build rapport and trust with clients and referring veterinarians. - Become highly skilled in working collaboratively with clients regarding treatment options including palliative therapies and euthanasia.

-- Perform a literature search and review. - Develop an idea for investigation, design a research project, obtain funding if necessary, and begin investigational procedures.
+- Develop a basic understanding of cancer biology, chemotherapeutics, and cancer patient care. - Manage clinical aspects of internal medicine and oncology patients effectively. - Understand safe handling practices for chemotherapy in veterinary oncology practice to a level sufficient to inform other clinicians, support staff and clients. - Co-manage radiation oncology and surgical oncology patients with their respective specialty clinicians effectively. - Communicate effectively and clearly to build rapport and trust with clients and referring veterinarians. - Become highly skilled in working collaboratively with clients regarding treatment options including palliative therapies and euthanasia. - Perform a literature search and review. - Develop an idea for investigation, design a research project, obtain funding if necessary, and begin investigational procedures.

-8.E.2 CLINICAL MILESTONES FOR SECOND-YEAR ONCOLOGY RESIDENTS
+9.E.2 CLINICAL MILESTONES FOR SECOND-YEAR ONCOLOGY RESIDENTS